koide3/direct_visual_lidar_calibration/docs/installation.md

 # Installation

 !!!note
-    We provide docker images so the user can do calibration without installation: [Docker images](docker.md)
+    We provide docker images so that the user can do calibration without installation: [Docker images](docker.md)

 ## Dependencies